 - When: Tuesday Afternoons - 2:35 - 3:20

 - Where: Art Room 1 (Ms. Scott's Room)

-For more information - Contact Sarah Kate Scott
+For more information - Contact Sarah Kate Cremoux

 PSS School Play

-The play for the 2019-2020 school year is Willy Wonka, Jr. The show dates are March 24th and March 26th.
+The play for the 2022 - 2023 school year is going to be Moana Jr. The show dates are March 28th and March 30th.
 Tickets will be available for purchase both online and in person.

-All students at Pine Street are invited to be a part of the play.
+All students at Pine Street Elementary are invited to be a part of the play.